-This is only true if the security controls that a team, application, or infrastructure has in place matches the major cloud providers (i.e. Salesforce, Google, AWS, Microsoft).
+This is only true if the security controls that a team, application, or infrastructure has in place match the major cloud providers (i.e., Salesforce, Google, AWS, Microsoft).
 Even then, spreading data around to 1,000 different SaaS vendors increases the surface area for attack/loss by 1000x.

 Can’t we just encrypt everything, use EKM or FHE?

 While the market continues to tout encryption techniques like Enterprise Key Management or Fully Homomorphic Encryption to increase trust with enterprises, encryption is not the solution for fully functional applications and true zero trust.
 Find out more with SaaS Encryption Isn’t Secure.

 It is too hard to build applications without the IaaS managed services (i.e. RDS, etc.)?